-While it’s a very important issue, many parents feel anxious when it comes to educating their kids about sex.
+Although it’s a very important issue, many parents feel anxious when it comes to their kids’ sexual education.

-Some parents feel embarrassed talking about it, and others simply just don’t know how to start the conversation.
+Some parents feel embarrassed talking about sex, and others just don’t know how to start a conversation about sex education.

 Parents are now advised to teach their children the correct words for the human anatomy, even from a young age.

 We know that young people who are well informed about sex will make better choices about consent, safe sex, prevention of sexually transmitted diseases, and contraception.